Sector-F-Labs/reservoir/README.md

 ## Abstract

-Reservoir is a stateful proxy server for OpenAI-compatible Chat Completions APIs.
-It maintains conversation history in a Neo4j graph database and automatically injects relevant context into requests based on semantic similarity and recency.
+Reservoir is a CLI-first memory store for conversational messages.
+It stores messages in a Neo4j graph database, computes embeddings, and links semantically related messages (synapses) to enable search and thread context.

 ![Reservoir](assets/logo_256.png)
 ## Problem Statement

-OpenAI-compatible Chat Completions APIs are stateless.
-Each request must include the complete conversation history for the model to maintain context.
-This creates several problems:
+Most chat systems are stateless.
+Each request must include complete conversation history to maintain context, which leads to problems like:

 1. Manual conversation state management
 2. Token limit constraints as conversations grow